 BRISBANE—It is time for Australian audiences to discover China’s ancient culture through music and dance.
-Direct from the west coast of U.S. the Shen Yun Performing Arts International Company have landed in Australia.
+Direct from the west coast of U.S. the Shen Yun Performing Arts International Company has landed in Australia.

 Under brilliant blue skies, the musicians and dancers were greeted by fans and media at Brisbane airport.